U.S. plans to sell Taiwan about $1.42 billion in arms

 Also on Thursday, Washington stepped up pressure on Beijing by imposing sanctions on two Chinese citizens and a shipping company for helping North Korea's nuclear and missile programs and accusing a Chinese bank of laundering money for Pyongyang.

-(Reporting by Arshad Mohammed, David Brunnstronm and Yeganeh Torbati; Editing by Richard Chang and Jonathan Oatis)
+(Reporting by Arshad Mohammed, David Brunnstrom and Yeganeh Torbati; Additional reporting by J.R.
+Wu in TAIPEI; Editing by Richard Chang, Jonathan Oatis and Paul Tait)